vip3rousmango/starter-nextjs-theme/content/pages/faq.md

     items:
       - question: How is this different from what we have today?
         answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
+          At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation
       - question: How is this different from what we have today?
         answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
+          At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation
       - question: How is this different from what we have today?
         answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
+          At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation
       - question: How is this different from what we have today?
         answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
+          At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation
       - question: How is this different from what we have today?
         answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
+          At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation
       - question: How is this different from what we have today?
         answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
+          At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation
       - question: How is this different from what we have today?
         answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
+          At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation
       - question: How is this different from what we have today?
         answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
+          At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation
       - question: How is this different from what we have today?
         answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
+          At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation
       - question: How is this different from what we have today?
         answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
+          At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation
       - question: How is this different from what we have today?
         answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
+          At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation
       - question: How is this different from what we have today?
         answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
+          At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation
     styles:
       self:
         height: auto